Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Aug8, first time to Ning Bo, 2nd largest city in Zhejiang province.
+The suppliers are so professional.

 Aug7, watch a live from FounderPark(极客公园)about character.ai selling to Google, although the whole topic is like a philosophy session, details they mention impress me a lot.
 Such as, if c.ai's CEO is not Noam Shazeer, but Zhang Xiaolong from WeChat or Zhang Yiming from Bytedace, both can make a huge achievement.
 And last year, investors prefer infrastructure to app, which is not a good source for me.
 However, the individual entrepreneur also has chance, funny app and tools for industry always emerging.
 And for Chinese start-up should know that overseas opportunities are much larger than motherland.
 Creators in Silicon Valley are not so sharp to beat any opponents.